TheArturthur/CoppermindScraper/Cosmere/Nahel bond.md

 While in Shardblade form, a spren can communicate with its partner telepathically.
 The exception to that is the [[Stormfather\|Stormfather]], who, while refusing to become a Blade, can communicate with his Surgebinder regardless of the physical distance, directly in their mind.

 ### Benefits for the spren
 While a spren can cross over into the [[Physical Realm\|Physical Realm]] without forming a Nahel bond, the transition leaves them only semi-sapient, with loss of self-awareness, memory and intelligence.
+There are precautions spren can take to try and minimize the loss of self, but they are not very effective.
 By forming a Nahel bond, spren are capable of regaining all those things, growing more like themselves the stronger the bond is.
 However, with a few exceptions (such as the [[Stormfather\|Stormfather]]), the spren must remain in close physical proximity to their partner to retain their mind.
 The distance can vary, but some can go upwards of a few miles.
 If a spren is somehow pushed back into the Cognitive Realm, their Radiant may be able to pull them back into the Physical Realm.
 Spren can also anchor themselves to a Radiant while looking for a squire to bond, granting them some level of stability in the Physical Realm.
+Therefore, unlike the [[Luhel bond\|Luhel bond]] which trades in physical matter, the Nahel bond trades in consciousness and anchoring to the Physical Realm.

 ## Notable Surgebinders and Spren
 For a full list of Surgebinders, see :Category:Surgebinders.